 Four levels of retail space house exclusive designs in leather goods, shoes, watches and jewelry, which have been created especially for the Champs-Elysées, as well as sunglasses and a bookshop selling collections published by Louis Vuitton and one-of-a-kind books related to art, travel and lifestyle.

 Surprisingly, the store does not have floors or storeys in the conventional sense, but instead features a succession of terraces.
 In addition, contemporary art is an integral part of the retail environment, with artists such as Stephen Sprouse and Takashi Murakami bringing their creative vision to bear on the Monogram canvas.
-A light sculpture by James Turrell, from his “Tall Glass” series, also features, while fibre optic panels alongside the store’s 20-metre long ‘travelling staircase’ showcase the work of video artist Tim White-Sobieski.
+A light sculpture by James Turrell, from his “Tall Glass” series, also features, while fiber optic panels alongside the store’s 20-meter long ‘traveling staircase’ showcase the work of video artist Tim White-Sobieski.
 [Image credits: Louis Vuitton / S. Muratet]

 Designed by New York-based architect Peter Marin to be exceptionally luxurious and appeal to collectors, the Maison – or megastore – is open and light, while still being intimate and easy to navigate, featuring a glass and LED staircase, a two-storey wall of trunks, silk wallpaper and glossy bamboo.

 Located in the heart of the West End, the Maison appeals to collectors with its range of the best and rarest pieces.
 The ground floor is devoted to Louis Vuitton accessories and includes original artworks, along with exclusive products specially designed for the store.
-Separate, circular zones consist of costume jewellery and sunglasses, while a private client room is available next to the high jewellery area.
+Separate, circular zones consist of costume jewelry and sunglasses, while a private client room is available next to the high jewelry area.

 The lower ground floor houses the men’s universe and includes the men’s club area, where customers and their guests can relax.
 Womenswear and shoes can be found on the first floor, along with a unique Librairie that showcases the best of British contemporary art books.
 The store’s second floor can only be accessed by invitation and includes private client suites.